 Christ Himself gave the Church all seven of the sacraments: Baptism, Confirmation, Holy Eucharist, Penance, Anointing of the Sick, Holy Orders, and Holy Matrimony.
 Each of these is a channel by which we receive the sanctifying grace merited by Christ on the Cross.
 The sacraments either give grace to those who lack it, increase it in those who already possess it, or restore it to those who have lost it.
 By this sevenfold means, the faithful may steadily grow in holiness.

 What is the Sacrament of Penance?

-Penance (Confession) is the sacramental means by which God has chosen to extend His mercy to repentant sinners.
-Just as Christ pronounced certain sinners forgiven, so the Church has received from Him a “ministry of reconciliation.”
+Penance (Confession, Reconciliation) is the sacramental means by which God offers His mercy to repentant sinners.
+Just as Christ pronounced certain sinners forgiven, so the Church has received from Him a ministry of reconciliation.
 A valid and fruitful confession consists of contrition, confession, and a penance.
 The sacramental absolution that follows may be given only by a priest.

 The regular use of this sacrament (“frequent confession”) is highly recommended by the Church as a primary means of growth in holiness.
 Whereas the confession of venial sins is encouraged, the confession of mortal sins is absolutely required before one can receive Holy Communion.
 To receive Holy Communion in the state of mortal sin is to commit an additional grave sin of sacrilege.